The next morning as I escorted “Jenna” out of my fraternity house – my brothers noticed. Eyebrows were raised. Heads were scratched.

 But then something interesting happened.
 I went on to experience one of the most life-giving seasons of my faith that I can think of to this day.
 I found that my thoughts stopped swirling around what attractive girl I wanted to go after next, and started to rest on Jesus and his presence with me.
 I found freedom from the worry about who I’d eventually marry (spoiler alert - my wife is grateful that my dating fast eventually ended), or what some girl thought of me, and started paying more attention to what the Lord thought about me.
 In fact, it was in that season that my identity really became rooted in a deep belief that I am known by God and enjoyed - as a son by his Father.

 In short – I let the God who created me determine my worth, instead of some girl I’d just met at a party.
 Good trade, I’d say.

 The season of Lent is coming up, beginning Wednesday, February 26th.
 Culminating with Easter, Lent is a season of the church when many followers of Jesus fast from something, to remind them of all that Jesus gave up for us – including his very life!

 Stop for a second and ask the Lord if there’s something that He’s inviting you to set aside for a season, in order to detach from that and move toward Him.

 What might he invite you to give up for this season?
 Could be anything, really.
-Food, Starbucks, hard seltzers, ESPN, shopping, video games, Instragram, dating, make-up, or Netflix.
+Food, Starbucks, hard seltzers, ESPN, shopping, video games, Instagram, dating, makeup, or Netflix.